Bradnguyen816/Bradnguyen816.github.io/README.md

 # Brad Nguyen's Portfolio

 Hello!
-I'm Brad Nguyen and I'm a student at [Cal State Fullerton](http://www.fullerton.edu/) majoring in computer engineering.
+I'm Brad Nguyen and I'm a student at [Cal State Fullerton](http://www.fullerton.edu/) majoring in computer engineering that's planning to graduate in 2028.
 ## Favorite labs in CPSC120L

 Lab 2: Part 1